datadryad/dryad-app/app/views/stash_engine/pages/_publication_policy.html.md

 * tracks the usage of <span role="emphasis" aria-describedby="term-desc">Datasets</span>, and promotes data citation and reuse as a metric of scholarly credit;
 * makes data both accessible today and preserved for use in the future;
 * respects and protects the privacy of its users; and
-* generally, meets the needs of its stakeholders for a trustworthy data <span role="emphasis" aria-describedby="term-desc">curation</span> and publication service.
+* generally, meets the needs of its stakeholders for a trustworthy data <span role="emphasis" aria-describedby="term-desc">Curation</span> and <span role="emphasis" aria-describedby="term-desc">Publication</span> service.

 All of the above functions and offerings, including associated systems, hardware, software, and know-how, are referred to in these Terms of Partnership (these "Terms")  as the Dryad "<span role="emphasis" aria-describedby="term-desc">Infrastructure and Services<span role="emphasis" aria-describedby="term-desc">."